 On March 13, 2007, S.Amdt.
 441 was agreed to by unanimous consent, and S.Amdt.
 357, as modified, and as amended by S.Amdt.
 441 was agreed to by unanimous consent.
 Also on March 13, 2007, S. 4 passed the Senate by a 60-38 vote.
 The data mining provision appears as Section 604 in S. 4.
-There is no comparable provision in H.R.
-1, the House version of S. 4.
+As originally passed by the House in January 2007, the House version of S. 4, H.R.
+1, did not contain a comparable provision on data mining.

 On March 21, 2007, the House Committee on Appropriations Subcommittee on Homeland Security held a hearing entitled "Privacy and Civil Rights in Homeland Security."
 The witnesses included Hugo Teufel III, the Chief Privacy Officer at DHS; Daniel Sutherland of the Office of Civil Rights and Civil Liberties at DHS; and the Government Accountability Office (GAO).
-Collectively they addressed some of the data mining activities being carried out by DHS, in particular the use of the Analysis, Dissemination, Visualization, Insight, and Semantic Enhancement)
+Collectively they addressed some of the data mining activities being carried out by DHS, in particular the use of the Analysis, Dissemination, Visualization, Insight, and Semantic Enhancement (ADVISE) data mining tool, and the precautions taken by DHS to protect citizens' privacy and civil liberties.